-Resilience was the word of 2015 amongst the oil and gas sector.
+So it would seem, certainly, that Resilience is the word of 2019 amongst the oil and gas sector.
 It’s been hard to stay positive, stay focused and to consider growing the business when it’s felt for many like a daily battle of challenges and stresses.
+With unstable ground, and unknown political and economical changes, it’s hard to focus on the things that can keep your bottom line healthy and profitable.

 So how as leaders do we work to continue to grow our businesses when everything around us seems so problematic?